 Overall, the Green Revolution Is a major achievement for India, as it has provided an unprecedented level of food security.
 It represents the successful adaptation and transfer of the same scientific revolution in agriculture that the industrial countries had already appropriated for themselves.
-It has lifted a large number of poor people out of poverty and helped many non-poor people avoid the poverty and hunger , which they would have experienced had it not taken place.
+It has lifted a large number of poor people out of poverty and helped many non-poor people avoid poverty and hunger, which they would have experienced had it not taken place.
 The largest benefits to the poor are mostly indirect in the form of lower food prices, increased migration opportunities and greater employment in the rural non-farm economy.

 Source: fao.orghttp://www.fao.org/ docrep/ ARTICLE/ AGRIPPA/ 658-en-02.htm

 The direct benefits to the poor through their own on-farm adoption, greater agricultural employment and empowerment have been more mixed and depend heavily on local socio-economic conditions.
 In many cases inequalities between regions and classes that adopted Green Revolution technologies worsened, but in a number of other cases they did not.
 Also, it has given rise to many negative environmental issues that have yet to be addressed adequately.
-The figure above shows the increasing dependency of plants in the chemical fertilizers.
-Degradation of soil quality led to the diversion of population in Punjab from agriculture to business and other income sources.
+The figure above shows the increasing dependency of plants on chemical fertilizers.
+Degradation of soil quality led to the diversion of the population in Punjab from agriculture to business and other income sources.

 Social Consequences of Green Revolution

 The reality or the aftermath, however, cannot be ignored as well.
 The heavy usage of chemical fertilizers and pesticides on the soil degraded it to an extent of non-restoration.
 Water resources became polluted and depleted.
-The need of the hour is to adopt, practice and promote the eco-friendly agricultural practices.
+The need of the hour is to adopt, practice and promote eco-friendly agricultural practices.
 Organic farming is being praised for its non-exploitatory nature but the government compliances are stringent to let farmers sell the product labeling them as organic.
-In order to switch to organic, the land has to be kept free from any form of chemicals, be it the fertilizers or the pesticides for at least 4 to 5 years.
-Not only this, there must not be any leaching of the chemical effluent release in the local radius of farmland, only then the produce can be considered as organic.
-Apart from this, any organic produce, in order to be sold as organic food, has to gain certain certifications; one is the Third Party Certification - to sell the organic produce outside India - certified under the Ministry of Commerce while another certification called Participatory Guarantee System (PGS) in which small farmers in a group vet each other’s land; means they keep check on each other’s land against the use of any chemicals for certain period of time.
+In order to switch to organic, the land has to be kept free from any form of chemicals, be it fertilizers or pesticides for at least 4 to 5 years.
+Not only this, there must not be any leaching of the chemical effluent release in the local radius of farmland, only then the product can be considered organic.
+Apart from this, any organic produce, in order to be sold as organic food, has to gain certain certifications; one is the Third-Party Certification - to sell the organic produce outside India - certified under the Ministry of Commerce while another certification called Participatory Guarantee System (PGS) in which small farmers in a group vet each other’s land; means they keep check on each other’s land against the use of any chemicals for a certain period of time.
 PGS certification is affordable to them.
-But the dilemma is, although the Food Safety and Standard Association of India (FSSAI) recognizes these certifications, it is often unlikely that the international market accepts them, making it really hard for India to create its market for the organic produce.
+But the dilemma is, although the Food Safety and Standard Association of India (FSSAI) recognizes these certifications, it is often unlikely that the international market accepts them, making it really hard for India to create its market for organic produce.
 Hence India needs to work hard on the policy front as well to ensure food security in India.
 The equations are clear.
-Path towards Modern Green Revolution will lead to the organic farming.
-As the menace of the chemical farming is widely being criticised and farmers associations like Navdanya and State Government of Sikkim, the only organic state in Asia, are setting up benchmarks and foundations for the new revolution.
+The path towards Modern Green Revolution will lead to organic farming.
+As the menace of chemical farming is widely being criticized and farmers associations like Navdanya and State Government of Sikkim, the only organic state in Asia, are setting up benchmarks and foundations for the new revolution.

 Sebby, K. The Green Revolution of the 1960's and Its Impact on Small Farmers in India.
 (2010).
 Environmental Studies Undergraduate Student Theses.
 Retrieved from http://digitalcommons.unl.edu/envstudtheses/10